-Students interested in pre-admission, General Education, or undeclared major advising should go to the Faculty Academic Advising Office.
-Students who have selected a major or minor and need assistance in planning their academic program should go to the appropriate Departmental Office for adviser assignment.
+Students who have declared a major or minor and need assistance in General Education or planning their academic program should go to the appropriate Departmental Office for adviser assignment.
+Students who have not declared a major or minor should go to the Faculty Academic Advising Office for assistance.